Lyy-iiis/Lyy-iiis.github.io/_posts/2024-11-29-three_diff.md

 \frac{p(x_0^{(1)}\mid x_t) + p(x_0^{(1)'}\mid x_t) + p(x_0^{(1)''}\mid x_t) + \cdots}{p(x_0^{(2)}\mid x_t) + p(x_0^{(2)'}\mid x_t) + p(x_0^{(2)''}\mid x_t) + \cdots} \approx 1.
 $$

-Where $x_0^{(1)^\prime}, x_0^{(1)^{\prime \prime}}$ is all the images that you have seen, or have imagined, which are all semantically similar to the horse in the first image.
+Where $x_0^{(1)^\prime}, x_0^{(1)^{\prime \prime}}$ is all the images that you have seen or have imagined, that are semantically similar to the horse in the first image.
 You will *never* notice, for example, if the horse is shifted by 1 pixel, or rotated by 1 degree, or even with something computers can't even simulate, such as tilting the horse's head by some extent or letting it open its mouth. **However, despite all of these changes means *nothing* to you, they indeed changes the probability *significantly*.** And finally there will be a term in the "$\cdots$" that contributes significantly to both the nominator and the denominator, which are definitely not in the dataset, but are what you "actually expect".

-Fortunately, however, the neural network is on your side: hopefully, it can capture what you have as a human, and do the exact thing as you did.
+Fortunately, however, **the neural network is on your side**: hopefully, it can capture what you have as a human, and do the exact thing as you did.
 In such a case, it will no longer be learning the sharply peaked distribution where the second closest neighbor has a probability factor of less than $10^{-27}$.
 Instead, it will try to build a "smooth" distribution, which is exactly what we discussed initially in this section.

 Finally, let's return to where we started: now we understand why the distribution is neither sharply peaked nor uniformly distributed at this intermediate stage.
 It also becomes clearer that this part is actually the most important for the model to have a good generalization ability.
 Instead of the stages we discussed previously, where the model learns something we can describe mathematically (such as the denoising task or learning statistics), **the model is actually learning "features", matching the "semantic parts" of the input $x_t$ with the possible "modes" of $x_0$ that it can imagine**.